programmfabrik/apitest/README.md

 This is useful e.g. for stress-testing an API.

 Only tests directly included by a manifest are allowed to run in parallel.

-**All tests that are run in parallel are implicitly set to ContinueOnFailure, since otherwise the log/report output would be confusing.**

 ```yaml
 {